I'm Not a Juvenile Delinquent: Possible occurrences leading to the song's composition

 Although not confirmed, there are possibilities that lead to the composition of the song.

 This song is mainly concerned with the widespread of juvenile delinquency in United States, particularly in 1954 to 1956.
 Concerning moral panic, there were media portrayals of juvenile delinquency in films that include Blackboard Jungle and Rebel Without a Cause.
-Metro-Goldwyn-Meyer (MGM) released Blackboard Jungle in 1955, the same year Rebel Without a Cause was released.
+Metro-Goldwyn-Mayer (MGM) released Blackboard Jungle in 1955, the same year Rebel Without a Cause was released.
 Due to its release, Blackboard Jungle aroused controversies because integrated schools were believed to be the "environment of switchblade knives, marijuana, stabbings, rapes, violence, and blackboard jungles," and they were associated with belligerent males depicted in the movie.
 On the other hand, Rebel Without a Cause demonstrates that "juveniles presented a significant threat" during post-World War II era.
 Moral panic and media portrayals regarding juvenile delinquency in 1950s are possibly the factors of the song being made.

 Besides moral panic and media portrayals, the insight into "I'm Not A Juvenile Delinquent" is mainly concerned on how rock and roll was incorporated in American society.
 The term "juvenile delinquent" was previously unknown in Britain.
 However, it was easily translated into the perception of a threat perpetrated by teenagers, which revealed adults as "judgmental and wrong."
 Regarding the insight, the Teenagers were known for their harmony along with integrated collaboration.
 They confronted "racist assumptions that tied delinquency to inner-city non-whites."
 Despite losing out on a contract, the Teenagers resisted their breakup pursued by record executives they encountered in addition to challenging racist assumptions.

-Rock, Rock, Rock! performance video
+Rock, Rock, Rock!

 Filmed in Mikaro Studios (near botanical gardens) at Bedford Park, Bronx, New York, Frankie Lymon and the Teenagers were on Rock, Rock, Rock! set performing on stage, dancing and apparently lip-syncing to the song in front of the audience.

 Negroni, Garnes, Merchant, Lymon, and Santiago (from left to right) seen dancing to the song "I'm Not a Juvenile Delinquent" on Rock, Rock, Rock set.